eugene-afk/win-media-box/README.md

 ## Todos
 Although in current state this application match my needs and works stable enought in real world, for now it's not a fully finished project that need some important things to do:

+* **Hotkeys on cancel/resume session**.
+With .net6/win11 appeared some bugs with unregister hotkeys in sleep.
 * **VLC time**.
 Add timeline for the player and possibility to show/hide current time for video.
 * **Database**.
 Add database core and as a first feature add a history of the user viewing to restore viewing from the moment it was stopped.
 * **Content management**.
 For now user need to edit json config files to manage content, but it's not very comfortable and need to be done from app functionality.